Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 - `initial_gclid`
 - `initial_fbclid`

 For users who initially visits a page directly or organically, by default, the initial value is set to `"EMPTY"`.
-If a different initial value is preferred, this can be done by setting `attriubtion.initialEmptyValue` to any string value.
+If you prefer a different initial value, set `attriubtion.initialEmptyValue` to any string value.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {